forestryio/forestry.io/hugo/content/blog/ubuild-a-new-theme-for-static-sites-using-blocks.md

 This theme is created to give you a starting point for adding builder functionalities to your own site or just take it and add your own components to it.

 A regular Block is simply an `includes` template.
-We decided to name prepend all our block filenames with `block-`.
+We decided to prepend all our block filenames with `block-`.
 The name for our `text-1` Block is therefore `block-text-1.html` and the code for our `text-1` Block looks like this.

 ```
 <section class="block block-text-1">